dwrobel/flatcam/README.md

 12.11.2019

-- added two new postprocessor files for ISEL CNC and for BERTA CNC
+- added two new preprocessor files for ISEL CNC and for BERTA CNC
 - clicking on a FCTable GUI element empty space will also clear the focus now

 11.11.2019